Mspagnolo27248/Streamlit_Kmeans/README.md

-# Streamlit Cluster Analysis Web App
+# Data Science Web App: Streamlit
 Cluster Analysis: Customer Segmentation using K-means Algorithm

     This page  allows for the interactive segmentation of customers into k groups.